 Can you make it with canned asparagus?

 If asparagus is not in season, you may use canned ones.
 However, whenever possible, we try to go with fresh veggies.
 It just tastes better and the flavors are amazing.
-Also, the juice of canned version may sometimes have an off taste, so you’d better leave that out if you wish.
+Also, the juice of the canned version may sometimes have an off taste, so you’d better leave that out if you wish.

 When is the asparagus season?